blinkbitcoin/blink-for-woocommerce/docs/testing.md

 Scheduler does when it runs the queue.
 A test that never touches the AJAX endpoint and still sees the order settle _is_ the "customer closed the laptop" case.

+The integration suite also passes the plugin's real scheduled action to `ActionScheduler::runner()->process_action()`.
+The browser E2E keeps WP-Cron disabled, closes the payment pages, and records the reported browser-only failure beside the worker-only result.
+Both orders remain pending while only time passes; the test then invokes Action Scheduler's real WP-CLI runner and requires only the worker-backed order to become paid.
+This separation prevents a test request, fake hook dispatcher, or an open page from accidentally doing the settlement work.

+The mode matrix uses `SettlementMode` cases in PHP.
+At the browser boundary the fixture exposes one typed constant object with the same three serialized values, and the test-control plugin converts the submitted value with `SettlementMode::tryFrom()`.
+This keeps raw mode strings out of scenarios and makes an unsupported spelling fall back to the production default instead of silently selecting a fourth behavior.

+The E2E intentionally supplies the queue runner.
+Action Scheduler persists and executes the work, but its default runner is initiated by WP-Cron.
+WordPress cannot execute PHP when the store receives no requests, so a production store that must settle within a bounded time needs its host to invoke WordPress cron regularly.

 **Time.** Travel the fake clock.
 Boundaries are tested at −1, 0 and +1.